git67/terraform/README.md

 git clone --branch features/us7 https://github.com/git67/terraform.git ./us7
 ```

-#### - Create or copy the needed ssh-keys, follow the instructions
+#### - Create or copy the needed ssh-keys, follow the instructions in ./us7tf/files/keys/README.md
 ```
-cd ./us7/common/keys
+cd ./us7
-cat .README
 ```

 #### - Set aws profile data in variables.tf, if it is not the default profile